×

 The Story of Saint Patrick’s Day by Patricia A. Pingry (ages 3-6)

-For a full list of St. Patrick’s Day and Irish themed picture books check out:
+For a full list of St. Patrick’s Day and Irish themed picture books please go here.

 Between the beauty of Ireland and the legends of Saint Patrick, there are plenty of fun nature-inspired ways to celebrate this day with kids.
 Here are some ideas: